hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ### Log & Notifications

-Important notifications are “spoken” by the GCS and then stored in the log.
+Important notifications are "spoken" by the GCS and then stored in the log.
 The log can be accessed from an icon on the top right of the screen.

 The icon has three states.
 The exclamation mark state indicates that there are important unread notifications.